Painlev\'e I double scaling limit in the cubic random matrix model: Introduction

 It is a remarkable fact that the coefficients $F^{(2g)}(u)$ are generating functions for counting graphs on Riemannian surfaces of genus $g$.
 This important observation goes back to the earlier physical papers of Bessis, Itzykson and Zuber \cite{BIZ} and Br\'ezin, Itzykson, Parisi and Zuber \cite{BIPZ}.
 For rigorous mathematical proofs, see the works of Ercolani and McLaughlin \cite{EMcL}, Ercolani, McLaughlin and Pierce \cite{EMcLP}, and the monograph of Forrester \cite{For}.

 The case when $W(M)$ is a cubic polynomial is especially interesting in this direction, since it gives a generating function for counting triangulations on surfaces.
-For cubic $W(M)$, however, the partition function, as defined in \eqref{ZN0}, diverges, and it is necessary to consider its regularization.
-One way to achieve this is to consider integration on a specially chosen contour $\Ga$ in the complex plane:
+For cubic $W(M)$, however, the partition function, as defined in \eqref{ZN0}, diverges, and it is necessary to consider some kind of regularization.
+One way to achieve this is to define it using integration on a specially chosen contour $\Ga$ in the complex plane:

 on which the integral converges.
 Strictly speaking, this partition function does not correspond to any Hermitian random matrix model, but it serves, nevertheless, as a generating function for triangulations on Riemannian surfaces, see, e.g. \cite{BD}.